tjr214/obsidian-ai-helper/README.md

 ## Development Setup

-This project uses TypeScript and React to provide a modern development experience:
+This project uses TypeScript and React (in Strict mode) to provide a modern development experience:

 -   Clone this repository to your local machine
 -   Make sure you have NodeJS v16 or later installed